 Listing 19-33: Introducing a type alias Thunk to reduce repetition

-Much easier to read and write!
-Choosing a good name for a type alias can help communicate your intent as well (thunk is a word for code to be evaluated at a later time, so it’s an appropriate name for a closure that gets stored).
+This code is much easier to read and write!
+Choosing a meaningful name for a type alias can help communicate your intent as well (thunk is a word for code to be evaluated at a later time, so it’s an appropriate name for a closure that gets stored).

 Type aliases are also commonly used with the Result<T, E> type for reducing repetition.
 Consider the std::io module in the standard library.
 I/O operations often return a Result<T, E> to handle situations when operations fail to work.
 This library has a std::io::Error struct that represents all possible I/O errors.
 Many of the functions in std::io will be returning Result<T, E> where the E is std::io::Error, such as these functions in the Write trait: